Facilitator-Cards/facilitator-cards/content/blog/facilitating-on-camera-a-jumpstart-into-video-conference-based-facilitation.md

 +++
 author = "Sam Killermann"
 categories = "Resources"
-date = 2020-03-25T20:01:00Z
+date = 2020-03-25T20:01:00.000Z
 description = "Are you struggling for ways to connect groups during the pandemic?
 Don’t know your Zooms from your Hangouts?
-Have you never before considered the roles of lighting or microphones in your work?" featured_image = "/img/blog/aleksi-tappura-unsplash.jpg" images = ["/img/blog/video-facilitation-tip-lighting.jpg", "/img/blog/video-facilitation-tip-eye-contact.jpg"] keywords = ["remote facilitation", "facilitator resources", "online facilitation", "zoom facilitation", "virtual facilitation", "facilitator", "facilitation"] photo_cred = "Aleksi Tappura" title = "Facilitating On-Camera: A Jumpstart into Video-Based Facilitation"
+Have you never before considered the roles of lighting or microphones in your work?" featured_image = "/img/blog/aleksi-tappura-unsplash.jpg" images = [ "/img/blog/video-facilitation-tip-lighting.jpg", "/img/blog/video-facilitation-tip-eye-contact.jpg"
+]
+keywords = [
+  "remote facilitation",
+  "facilitator resources",
+  "online facilitation",
+  "zoom facilitation",
+  "virtual facilitation",
+  "facilitator",
+  "facilitation"
+]
+photo_cred = "Aleksi Tappura"
+title = "Facilitating On-Camera: A Jumpstart into Video-Based Facilitation" _template = "blog_post"
 +++

 By now, you’ve probably heard of [Zoom](https://zoom.us/).
 In the past two weeks I’ve participated in more video chat sessions and webinars than in the past two years combined.
 Can you relate?

 Since COVID-19 entered our lives, a new normal has emerged.
 And for facilitators, educators, and trainers, in addition to being living, breathing humans with immune systems and loved ones, we’re connectors.
 And this is a tough time for connecting.